bablokb/pcb-pico-datalogger/docs/core_config_main.md

 | NET_UPDATE          | bool |  O  | update time from time-server|
 | SAVE_WAKEUP         | bool |  O  | save/restore wakeup time    |

+`NET_UPDATE` defaults to `False` since there is no time-server available any more that can be used without an API-key.

 `SAVE_WAKEUP` is a workaround for buggy batteries.
 The system saves the wakeup time on SD-card and restores the time after the next boot in case the time is invalid and cannot be updated